CollingsKenny/personal-site-sapper/content/blog/0000/index.md

 ### 3) Syntax highlighting.

-Honestly, after choosing my technologies (I know highlightjs is a popular one) this was fairly straight forward.
+Honestly, after choosing my technologies (I know highlightjs is a popular one) this was fairly straightforward.
 Attaching the code snipit because it was kind of tricky to combine examples from the various documentations.

 ```javascript
 // [slug].json.js